 Canada’s Precision Health Intelligence strategy should have 5 major goals:

-- Improve early disease detection (new and unknown diseases, and top clinical challenges, for example, cancers, chronic diseases, TB in rural communities and others
+- Improve early disease prediction and detection (new and unknown diseases, and top clinical challenges, for example, cancers, chronic diseases, TB in rural communities and others

 - Increase the number of artificial intelligence researchers and skilled graduates in Canada focused on top clinical and technology gaps identified